syntasso/workshop/enhancing-a-promise/README.md

 If that sounds intriguing and you'd like to chat with us about anything Platform, we'd love to hear from you.
 Please reach out on https://www.syntasso.io/ and we'll be happy to schedule a call.

-## Feedback

-If you have any feedback about this workshop, we would love to hear about it.
-Please send it [here](https://docs.google.com/forms/d/1-7NyYMBw98dPnQZXa9ZNb97U1wlDCQhohMYjmfLOO4o/viewform).